binaryage/asepsis-web/index.md

 #### Are there any processes which don't work well with Asepsis?

 > Asepsis has white-list of processes known to manipulate with .DS_Store files.
-Right now it is effective for Finder.app and mdwrite process.
+Right now it is effective for <a href="https://github.com/binaryage/asepsis/blob/master/wrapper/init.c#L22-L23">Finder.app and mdwrite process</a>.

 #### What about using resource forks for hiding .DS_Store files?